baobao1270/vscode-markmind/README.md

 **If you run the command again, the previous svg file will be overwritten.**

+### Title-only Mode
+When a file is opened, the `Mind Map From File` command can find all markdown title of the document and generate a markdown preveiw.

+You can also use the `Copy Title From File` command to copy all markdown titles to clipboard.

 ## Reporting Bugs and Suggestions
 We use [GitHub Issue Page](https://github.com/baobao1270/vscode-markmind/issues/new/choose) as bug tracer and communition tool.